 After an initial period of flocking to the light like a moth on a warm summer evening, we tend to realize that no matter how venerable our guru or preferred practice, much of this path is to be walked alone.

-When we fail to realize this, we are often catapulted into situations which isolate us, exactly for this reason.
+When we fail to realize this, we are often catapulted into situations that isolate us, exactly for this reason.
 Life won’t baby us.
 She’ll demand that we show up.

 The process of being led to the light, of waking up as so many of us like to say, is not simply becoming more luminous.
 I’d love to see that idea detonate.
 It is also the process of getting very intimate with the dark, ravenous, insatiable heaviness inside of you.